Herod 1. Herod the Great. Born some time around 70BC.

 Herod 4.
 Herod Antipas.
 Son of Herod the Great, also through his fourth wife Malthace a Samaritan.
 Born before 20BC.

 Educated in Rome.
-Took the throne of Galilee and Peraea (an area east of the Jordan).
-Divorced first wife.
-Married Herodias, wife of brother Herod Philip I. Through a rash promise to Herodias's daughter Salome on his birthday, had John the Baptist executed after he condemned the marriage.
+Took the throne of Galilee in the north, and Peraea, an area east of the Jordan River that extended south to Machaerus, a fortified hilltop palace next to the Dead Sea.
+Divorced his first wife Phasaelis, daughter of Aretas IV, King of the Nabataeans (Arabs).
+Married Herodias, wife of brother Herod Philip I. Through a rash promise to Herodias's daughter Salome on his birthday, had John the Baptist executed (John had been imprisoned there after condemning the marriage).
 See Matthew 14.
-Had Jesus handed over to him for judgment by Pilate, but handed him back.
+Had Jesus handed over to him in Jerusalem for judgment by Pilate, but handed him back.
 See Luke 23.
-Accused by his nephew - Herod Agrippa - of plotting against Emperor Caligula in 39AD.
-Banished with Herodias to Gaul.

 Herod 5.
 Herod Philip II - Philip the Tetrarch.
 Son of Herod the Great through his fifth wife Cleopatra of Jerusalem.